Stocks rise on Wall Street after Fed dials back stimulus

 The Fed’s latest policy update, issued at 2 p.m.
 Eastern, followed its policymaking committee’s last meeting of the year.

-About 58% of the stocks in the S&P 500 rose, with technology and health care companies accounting for much of the gains.
-Apple rose 1.4%.
-Eli Lilly jumped 8.7% after giving investors an encouraging update on its financial forecasts and drug development.
+Nearly 70% of the stocks in the S&P 500 rose, with technology and health care companies accounting for much of the gains.
+Apple, which along with most technology stocks was coming off a two-day skid, rose 2.7%.
+Eli Lilly jumped 9.3% for the biggest gain in the S&P 500 after giving investors an encouraging update on its financial forecasts and drug development.

-Retailers and other companies that rely on consumer spending fell.
-The slip follows the latest retail sales report from the Commerce Department.
+Retailers and other companies that rely on consumer spending recovered from an early slide.
+The sector had been down following the latest retail sales report from the Commerce Department.
 Sales rose a modest 0.3% in November, but fell short of economists’ forecasts amid concerns that rising costs could crimp consumer spending.

 AP Business Writer Stan Choe contributed.